 - Planned absence - if you know in advance that your son or daughter will need to be absent from college for any reason then please download the student planned absence request form .
 Complete and return paper copies to reception or email your form to firstname.lastname@example.org

 - Unexplained absences - if your son or daughter is absent from college and we do not know why, you will receive a text message from the college by 10:30am asking for you to explain why they are absent.
 This message is part of our safeguarding policy and allows us to be sure that all our students are safe.
 These messages will always be sent if the absence is not authorised.

 At Henry Cort, the Support and Progress Liaison Officer will contact you about issues with your child's attendance.
 Mr Lee works with students across all key stages in order to support with attendance concerns and queries.

 - If students feel unwell, teachers should sign the student's planner and send them to the first aid room

-- If students require regular medication, parents will need to complete a medication form which can be downloaded from the forms page in the parents area of college website
+- If students require regular medication, parents will need to complete a medication form

 - We are not allowed to give other medication without parental permission